Sapporo: Sports

+Winter sports

 Sapporo was selected as host to the 5th Winter Olympics, scheduled for February 3 to 12, 1940; however Japan had to cancel the event, consequently handing the decision back to the IOC, after the Second Sino-Japanese War broke out in 1937.

 In 1972, Sapporo hosted the 11th Winter Olympics.
 Some structures built for Olympic events remain in use today, including the ski jumps at Miyanomori and Okurayama.
-After considering a bid for the 2026 Winter Olympics, Olympic representatives in Sapporo have said that the city is considering a bid for the 2030 Winter Olympics.
-The city predicts it may cost as much as 456.5 billion yen ($4.3 billion) to host the games and is planning to have 90 percent of the facilities within half an hour of the Olympic village, according to a report published 12 May 2016.
+After considering a bid for the 2026 Winter Olympics and the 2030 Winter Olympics, Olympic representatives in Sapporo have said that the city is considering a bid for the 2034 Winter Olympics.
+The city predicted it may cost as much as 456.5 billion yen ($4.3 billion) to host the games and is planning to have 90 percent of the facilities within half an hour of the Olympic village, according to a report published 12 May 2016.
 The Alpen course would be in Niseko, the world's second-snowiest resort, while the village would be next to the Sapporo Dome, the report said.
 The plans were presented to the Japanese Olympic Committee on 8 November 2016.
 In 2002, Sapporo hosted three group matches of the FIFA World Cup at the Sapporo Dome.
 In 2006, Sapporo hosted some games of the 2006 Basketball World Championship and also for the 2006 Women's Volleyball World Championship.
 In 2007, Sapporo hosted the FIS Nordic World Ski Championships at the Sapporo Dome, Miyanomori ski jump, Okurayama ski jump, and the Shirahatayama cross-country course.
 It has been the host city to two Asian Winter Games and hosted the 2017 Asian Winter Games in Obihiro.
-Sapporo also hosted games during the 2019 Rugby World Cup.
+Sapporo also hosted matches during the 2019 Rugby World Cup.

 Skiing remains a major sport in Sapporo with almost all children skiing as a part of the school curriculum.
 Okurayama Elementary School is unusual in having its own ski hill and ski jumping hill on the school grounds.
 Within the city are commercial ski hills including Moiwayama, Bankeiyama, KobaWorld, Sapporo Teine and Fu's.

 Many sports stadiums and domes are located in Sapporo, and some of them have been designated as venues of sports competitions.
 The Sapporo Community Dome, also known by its nickname "Tsu-Dome", has hosted the Golden Market, a huge flea market event which is usually held twice a year, along with some sports events.
 The Makomanai Ice Arena, in Makomanai Park, was one of the venues of the Sapporo Olympics in 1972.
 It was renamed the Makomanai Sekisuiheim Ice Arena in 2007, when Sekisui Chemical Co., Ltd., acquired naming rights and renamed the arena after their real estate brand.
 Other large sports venues include the Makomanai Open Stadium, Tsukisamu Dome, Maruyama Baseball Stadium, and the Hokkaido Prefectural Sports Center, which hosts the professional basketball team, Levanga Hokkaido.

-Toyota Big Air is a major international snowboarding event held annually in Sapporo Dome.
-As one of the richest events of its kind in the world, it draws many of the world's best snowboarders.
+Toyota Big Air was a major international snowboarding event held annually in Sapporo Dome.